pnnl/neuromancer/examples/graph_timesteppers/README.md

 model = RCTimestepper(edge_index)
 ```

 Resistor-capacitor networks (RC Networks) are physical models for both electrical networks and heat-flow.
-For example in the latter case, the resistance corresponds to the heat-resistance of walls in a house, and the capacitance to the heat capacity of each room.
-Networks are formed by physical adjacencies of one room to the next.
+In the latter case, the resistance corresponds to the heat-resistance of walls in a house, and the capacitance to the heat capacity of each room and networks can be formed by physical adjacencies from room to room.
 Heat flow in RC networks is modeled via the following equation:

 $$
 \frac{d}{dt}x_i(t) = \sum_{j \in N(i)}\frac{1}{R_{ij}C_{i}}(x_j(t)-x_i(t)) \\